 Joseph was an accomplished amateur before his debut, and represented his homeland in several international competitions.

 In his last fight on September 23 in Manchester, England, he defended the WBO title for the second time and won a 12-round majority decision against previously undefeated hometown favorite Hughie Fury.

-The bout headlined at Manchester Arena.
-Fury, the cousin of former heavyweight champion Tyson Fury, was very defensive – he moved constantly, threw very few punches, and made a slow-paced fight.
+The bout headlined at Manchester Arena and Fury, the cousin of former heavyweight champion Tyson Fury, was very defensive.
+He moved constantly, threw very few punches, and made a slow-paced fight.

 Joseph pressed forward, consistently out-worked him, and landed the harder punches.
 Fury was cut over his left eye by a clash of heads in the fourth round.
 The judges scored 118-110, 118-110, 114-114.